kaustubhsharma97/crazyflie-ros2-wifi-swarm/README.md

 of **Prof. Sanjit Kaul**.

-Over the internship I took a pair of Crazyflie 2.1+ nano-quadrotors from a single scripted takeoff to a full multi-drone system: seven autonomous trajectories flown on real hardware, a PID tuning study that reduced circle tracking error from 35 cm to 24 cm and identified the positioning-noise floor as the limiting factor, four two-drone swarm behaviors, a hand-guided
+Over the internship I took a pair of Crazyflie 2.1+ nano-quadrotors from a single scripted takeoff to a full multi-drone system: eight autonomous trajectories flown on real hardware, a PID tuning study that reduced circle tracking error from 35 cm to 24 cm and identified the positioning-noise floor as the limiting factor, four two-drone swarm behaviors, a hand-guided